herzbube/libsgfcplusplus/doc/Build.md

 Notes:

+- The option `-T buildsystem=1` is new in CMake 3.19 and takes effect only if Xcode 12 is used as the build system.
+Without the option CMake uses the Xcode “new build system” which, at the time of writing this, causes the build to fail.
+Using the option may become unnecessary once the underlying issue has been fixed in CMake.
+For details see [issue 21282](https://gitlab.kitware.com/cmake/cmake/-/issues/21282) on the CMake issue tracker.
 - We list two architectures: `x86_64` for the simulator build, and `arm64` for the device build.
 The result of both builds will be stored in the same library files, making them so-called "universal" binaries.
 Use `lipo -info /path/to/file` to check what's inside such a file.
+Omitting `CMAKE_OSX_ARCHITECTURES` builds slices for all default architectures.
 - Setting the `ONLY_ACTIVE_ARCH` flag to `NO` is important so that Xcode really builds those architectures we just mentioned.
 If we didn't set this Xcode would only build the architecture in the `NATIVE_ARCH` Xcode build setting.
 - Setting the CMake property `IOS_INSTALL_COMBINED` to `YES` causes the targets to be built for both the device SDK and the simulator SDK.
-It's not known why exactly this is needed in addition to the previous settings.
+An `arm64` build made with the device SDK is slightly different than an `arm64` build made with the simulator SDK.
+CMake figures out on its own which SDK it must use to build each architecture.
+The property also indicates to CMake that it needs to build **all** architectures in `CMAKE_OSX_ARCHITECTURES`, not just the first, and to stitch together all resulting slices into a universal binary.
 - It's important that the build is made with the target `install` because only then will CMake generate the simulator build.
 Also if you don't use this target and perform installation in a separate step (with `cmake --install`), CMake will be unable to find the generated library files.
-The reason fo these quirks is not known.
+The exact reason fo these quirks is not known, but is likely rooted in the fact that cross-compiling for iOS is rather unusual because it requires CMake to perform several builds in one step.
 - Because we do the build and the installation all in one step, we can't specify the installation prefix during that step (the `--prefix` option cannot be used with `cmake --build`).
 For this reason we set `INSTALL_PREFIX` during configuration.

 ## Codesigning when building for iOS